Who is Integrated Family Law?

 Kathryn is passionate about families, their wonder and their imperfection.
 She has a keen interest in helping people through change.
 Kathryn is clear that Integrated Family Law is just one piece of a sometimes complex puzzle for people who are transitioning through difficult family changes.

-After 15 years as a lawyer, and seeing conflict create and sear deep scars on so many, her intention is simple.
+After over 20 years as a lawyer, and seeing conflict create and sear deep scars on so many, her intention is simple.
 To create the space to allow her clients to experience a respectful separation.

 A personal note from Kathryn